-

 Bio

-Began: 2016-17 | Season: 2023-24 is his 8th season
+Began: 2016-17 | Season: 2024-25 is his 9th season

-Overall record at Point entering the 2023-24 season: 185-138-1
+Overall record at Point entering the 2024-25 season: 217-157-1

-John Tyler is entering his seventh season as head coach of the Point baseball program.
+John Tyler is entering his ninth season as head coach of the Point baseball program.
 Tyler graduated from Point University in December 2010, with a degree in Business, and joined the Skyhawks’ coaching staff in the spring of 2011.

 Under Tyler’s leadership, the Skyhawks have become one of the top contenders in the Appalachian Athletic Conference.
 Tyler was named AAC Coach of the Year during his first season as head coach after tying for the regular-season AAC title and posting 33 victories.